 #3 killer in South Carolina and the leading cause of adult disability in the U.S.

 Spot Stroke Symptoms F-A-S-T. If you know the symptoms of stroke, you might save a life.
 They are:

 The web-based, telemedicine system – REACH – enables consultations between Emergency Department physicians and neuroscience specialists 24/7.
 McLeod Regional Medical Center in Florence is part of the REACH network, as well as McLeod Health Cheraw, McLeod Dillon, McLeod Loris and McLeod Seacoast.

 Our nurses, are specially trained to spot subtle changes in patients suffering from stroke which is imperative in the treatment of stroke.
-McLeod Regional Medical Center was awarded the Joint Commission’s Certification for an Advanced Primary Stroke Center.Close
+McLeod Regional Medical Center has been a Certified Primary Stroke Center since 2014.Close

 For years, McLeod Regional Medical Center ensured that stroke patients received the clot busting drug tPA soon after admission, currently beating national goals on average by 30 minutes.
 A new procedure, the Thrombectomy, enters the clogged artery from both ends, withdrawing the clog and clearing the vessel’s blood flow.

 McLeod Vascular Surgeon Christopher Cunningham, MD was the first surgeon in South Carolina to use a special drug-coated balloon.
 When the balloon is expanded the artery is opened and the drug is transferred to the wall of the artery, helping prevent future plaque buildup.

 Our Stroke Survivors Support Group meets the third Thursday of each Month from 6-7 p.m.
 The meetings take place on the first floor of the McLeod Pavilion in the classroom outside the Pavilion Conference Center.READ MORE